-Unfortunately, the Fairy Carabosse has been forgotten, for she has not been seen for a long time.
-Nevertheless she arrives, vastly insulted, as the other Fairies are bestowing their magic gifts.
+King Florestan and his Queen have invited the Fairies to the christening of the infant Princess Aurora.
+Unfortunately, Master of Ceremonies Catalabutte has forgotten to invite the Fairy Carabosse.
+Nevertheless, she arrives, thoroughly outraged, as the other Fairies are bestowing their magic gifts.
 She gives a spindle and announces that one day Aurora shall prick her finger with it and die.
-Happily, the Lilac Fairy still has her own gift to bestow, and she confounds Carabosse by vowing that Aurora shall not die but will instead fall into a deep sleep, from which she will be awakened after a hundred years by a Prince’s kiss.
+Luckily, the Lilac Fairy still has her own gift to bestow, and she confounds Carabosse by vowing that Aurora shall not die but will instead fall into a deep sleep, to be awakened after a hundred years by a prince’s kiss.
+The King bans all spindles from the kingdom.

 ACT I: THE SPELL

-It is Princess Aurora’s sixteenth birthday, and four Princes have come to court her.
-During the festivities a strange woman approaches with something Aurora has never seen before—a spindle.
-In her fascination she pricks her finger, and the suitors rush to her aid.
-The old woman throws back her cloak, revealing she is Carabosse, and vanishes.
-The Lilac Fairy appears to fulfill her promise.
-She casts a spell of sleep over the castle and commands a forest to grow and conceal the palace.
+It is Princess Aurora’s birthday, and four Princes have come to court her.
+During the festivities, an old woman approaches with something Aurora has never seen—a spindle.
+In her fascination, Aurora dances with the spindle and pricks her finger.
+The old woman throws back her cloak, revealing that she is Carabosse and reminds every one of her mortal spell.
+The Lilac Fairy fulfills her promise to protect the princess.
+She casts a spell of sleep over the kingdom and commands a forest to grow and conceal the palace.